Ultimate Guide To Nepal

 Kathmandu Valley is surrounded by green mountains that are suitable for hiking.
 Speaking of which, Shivapuri National Park is perfect for hikers who enjoy a day hiking trip.

-Hikers will get two routes, Baghdwar and Bishnudwar, to choose from.
-Each path will see lush greeneries, thick forests, waterfalls, and wildlife.
-It takes hours to reach the top, so visitors must be well-prepared to walk long distances.
+Hikers have two routes, Baghdwar and Bishnudwar, from which to choose.
+Each path offers lush greenery, thick forests, waterfalls, and wildlife.
+Reaching the top takes hours, so visitors must be well-prepared to walk long distances.

 After taking several detours, you will finally reach the top.
 There, you will see gorgeous scenery and picturesque views.
 Feel that; that’s the feeling of ultimate satisfaction.